New Works Festival

 Born and raised in Las Cruces, New Mexico, Sánchez received her Artist Diploma from the Shepherd School of Music at Rice University and her master's degree in vocal performance from New Mexico State University.

-A deft and vivacious chorus master, Katherine notably garnered much acclaim with the Florida Grand Opera Chorus, with whom, up until the pandemic, she prepared approximately 20 productions.
+A deft and vivacious chorus master, Kozak notably garnered much acclaim with the Florida Grand Opera Chorus, with whom, up until the pandemic, she prepared approximately 20 productions.
 Under her direction, they were critiqued as “astutely balanced and exuberant”, “[having sung] with power and majesty”, “outstanding” and “vocally flawless”.

-Katherine has a repertoire of over 80 complete operatic and musical theatre scores, and has operated in nearly every music staff role.
+Kozak has a repertoire of over 80 complete operatic and musical theatre scores, and has operated in nearly every music staff role.
 She has functioned as head coach, rehearsal pianist, recitalist, supertitle caller, recitative accompanist, assistant conductor and administrator, and this wide range of abilities has brought her to The Dallas Opera, Palm Beach Opera, Florida Grand Opera, Santa Fe Opera, The Lyric Opera of Kansas City, Opera Colorado, and Central City Opera, among others.
 Notable conductors she has assisted include Richard Bonynge, Joseph Colaneri, John Demain and George Manahan.

 In addition to her involvement in highly-regarded Young Artist programs, she has also helped develop singers at the university level.
 Appointments have included Associate Coach at The Juilliard School, and Visiting Assistant Professor at the University of Miami (FL).

-Katherine holds the Master of Music in Vocal Coaching and Accompanying from the University of Illinois, where she was a student of John Wustman.
+Kozak holds the Master of Music in Vocal Coaching and Accompanying from the University of Illinois, where she was a student of John Wustman.
 She has enjoyed collaborating with singers since the young age of 11, when she began accompanying and touring with the Singing Angels, based in her hometown of Cleveland, Ohio.

 Kihwa Kim is a versatile collaborative pianist who is well-versed in the areas of vocal and instrumental music.
 Prior to joining the Marion Roose Pullin Arizona Opera Studio, Kim served on the faculty of Westminster College in New Wilmington, PA.
 Kim has built a professional career as an opera/vocal coach, working with several opera companies including Dayton Opera, First Coast Opera, Chonnam National University (Gwangju, South Korea), Knoxville Opera, Cincinnati Chamber Orchestra, and Kangsookja Opera Line (Gwangju, South Korea).